Shikhargupta/Reinforcement-Learning/Build an Intelligent Tic-Tac-Toe/README.md

 - Components of a RL System
 	- Agent: One who plays the game.
 	- Environment: Agent interacts with it
-	- State: It represents a particular configuration or setup of the environment that an agent can sense.
+	- State: It represents a particular configuration or setup of the environment that an agent can sense (not the whole environment).
 Any action of the agent may change the state of the environment.
 	- Rewards: It is given to the agent depending upon his action which brings a change in the state of the environment.
 	- Episode: One run of a game.
 	- Terminal State: State from where no further action can be taken.

 - Rewards are not the measure of correct or incorrect action.
 It tells how good the action was.
+- Credit assignment - What actions led to this reward.
+- Delated rewards - How current actions affect the potential future rewards.

 ### Value Function

 - AI needs to have the ability of planning and foresight.
-It shoukd see how present actions will result in *Delayed Rewards*.
+It should see how present actions will result in *Delayed Rewards*.
 - Hence each state is assigned a *Value* depending upon the future rewards it yields.
 - Rewards are immediate while value is a measure of future rewards.
 - Value function of a state is the expected value of all future rewards possible when if we are in that state.